5 Reasons to Talk to Your Teen About Porn

 REASON #2: Not talking about porn might leave the teen more susceptible to becoming addicted to it or have misinformed expectations about sexual intimacy.

-Secrecy is the primary source of nourishment that any parasitic addiction needs to thrive.
-Avoidance of approaching this topic feeds the secrecy through decreasing personal accountability.
-Thus by not talking about it, you may be inadvertently strengthening the landscape for becoming addicted to it.
+Secrecy is the primary source of nourishment that any parasitic and disadvantageous addiction or behavior needs to thrive.
+Avoidance of approaching this topic feeds the secrecy and may unintentionally decrease traits of accountability, beneficial forms of emotional self-regulation and co-regulation, self confidence, as well as neglecting skills in practicing emotional vulnerability and relational tolerances of trust.
+So, by not talking about it, you may be inadvertently strengthening the landscape for further psychological/emotional/and potentially physical harm.

-REASON #3: Porn is an awkward thing to talk about, and having a person who is willing to talk about awkward things is very helpful.
+REASON #3: Porn is an awkward thing to talk about, and having a person who is willing to talk about awkward things is a priceless resource.

 REASON #4: Talking about sex and expectations regarding intimacy will increase the likelihood of them having healthy relationships in the future.

 Having curious and compassionate conversations which allow your child to explore the emotional impact of any event, including watching porn, can provide your child with an opportunity to understand the emotional impact for themselves.
 Some helpful pursuits for your child could be: What did you see?
 Is that what you expected to see?
 What did you notice about the people?
 How did you feel while watching it?
 How did you feel afterward/now?
-Did you have any further questions about what you saw?…etc. These types of discussions: where a person is able to process the emotional impact of a situation or event for themselves — with your curiosity and compassion to securely contain their emotional space — allows a person to identify what is happening for themselves [outside of your personal reactions or judgements].
-If they can understand for themselves how they are emotionally reacting to an experience, they will be more likely to make informed decisions, maintain a sense of integrated self, and respond adequately to their situaiton.
+Did you have any further questions about what you saw?…etc. These types of discussions: where a person is able to process the emotional impact of a situation or event for themselves — with your curiosity and compassion to securely contain/reflect back to them their emotional space — allows a person to identify what is happening for themselves [outside of your personal reactions or judgements and personal experiences].
+If they can understand for themselves how they are emotionally reacting to an experience, they will be more likely to make informed decisions, maintain a sense of integrated self, and respond adequately to their situation.

 REASON #5: Talking about sex can help bring to your awareness any insecurities or unprocessed emotional experiences you have with the topic of sexuality.
 This could result in you becoming a better person than you already are.